Charlotte Divorce LAWYER

 Protecting Your Rights & Best Interests

-If your marriage is not working and you feel that divorce is the answer, Warren Family Lawis here to help you work through the divorce process.
+If your marriage is not working and you feel that divorce is the answer, Warren Family Law is here to help you work through the divorce process.
 There is more than one way to get it done.

 Hire a Respected Divorce Law Firm

 Attorney Jim Warren does everything possible to help his clients avoid going to court for divorce, custody, or support matters.
-However, when it cannot be avoided, as an experienced trial lawyer, he will not shy away from the challenge of a trial.
+However, as an experienced trial lawyer, he will not shy away from the challenge of a trial when it cannot be avoided.
+We aim to help you leave your marriage with settlement terms that serve your best interests.
+We will do what it takes to get such results.

-Do You Have to Go to Court for a Divorce?
+Do You Have to Go to Court For a Divorce?

 Taking a divorce to court is usually only used as a last resort.
 Divorces end up in court when divorcing spouses cannot agree on an issue, such as alimony or child custody.
-In fact, many divorces can be resolved without ever going to court.
+Many divorces can be resolved without ever going to court.
+Here are three of the most common alternatives to litigation:

 Uncontested Divorce

-If you and your spouse have already agreed on how you want to divide property, handle financial support, and split time with your children, you may file an uncontested divorce.
+If you and your spouse have already agreed on how you want to divide property, handle financial support, and split time with your children, you may file for an uncontested divorce.
+Also known as a “simple divorce,” this is one of the fastest ways to divorce in North Carolina.

 Divorce Mediation